 Run an existing test.
 If you run an existing test, you can provide a Test ID.
 You can get the ID from LoadRunner Enterprise > Test Management.
 Select your test and find the ID in the General Details: ID <number>.

 Create a new test.
 If you create a new test, you can provide in the Test To Create field a text in YAML syntax representing a LoadRunner Enterprise test, or provide a path to a YAML file relative to the workspace.
 The parameters to be used in each case are different.
 See Create a LoadRunner Enterprise test from YAML input.

 Automatically select existing or create new if none exists If you select this option, LoadRunner Enterprise creates a test instance or locates the existing test instance.
 Manual selection

 Enter the Test Instance ID from the Assign and Select Test Set dialog box.
-For details, see Edit a test set.
+For details, see To edit a test set:.

 Choose whether to use a Local Proxy.

 Choose a Post Run Action (Collate Results, Collate and Analyze, or Do Not Collate).

 Do Not Trend No trend report is created.
 Use trend report associated with the test

 If Auto Trending is selected in the Load Test, select this option to automatically publish trend results.